tayden/RSHazeNet/README.md

 ### Test

-To assess the effectiveness of our proposed FasterRSD-Net on your personalized datasets, it is imperative to initially identify the testing paths delineated in the `options.py` file.
+To assess the effectiveness of our proposed RSHazeNet on your personalized datasets, it is imperative to initially identify the testing paths delineated in the `options.py` file.
 For instance, the paths should be specified in the following format.

 ```python
 # testing